ajvincent/composite-collection/README.md

   - `innerType` is:
     - "Set" for maps of strong sets
     - "WeakSet" for weak maps of weak sets
-    - Strong maps of weak sets are illegal because it's unclear when we would hold references to the strong map keys.
+    - Maps of weak sets are illegal because it's unclear when we would hold references to the strong map keys.
 - `setFileOverview(overview);` to set a top-level file overview
 - `importLines(blockOfTest);` to specify top-level module imports
 - `addMapKey(argumentName, description, holdWeak, options);` to specify keys in order (one at a time)